neurodevs/.github/profile/README.md

 Contributions are welcome and reviewed carefully.
 Pull requests must follow test-driven development (TDD) by [the three laws](http://www.butunclebob.com/ArticleS.UncleBob.TheThreeRulesOfTdd):

-1. Do not write production code unless it is to make a failing test pass
+1. Do not write production code unless it is to make a failing test pass.
-2. Do not write any more of a test than is sufficient to fail
+2. Do not write any more of a test than is sufficient to fail.
-3. Do not write any more production code than is sufficient to pass the failing test
+3. Do not write any more production code than is sufficient to pass the failing test.

 Collaboration beyond code is also welcome.
 If you are interested in ideas, research directions, or partnerships, you can reach me on Bluesky at [@ericthecurious](https://bsky.app/profile/ericthecurious.bsky.social) or by email at hello@ericthecurious.com.